 This is a great article about the still yet to be released evidence that was seized from the Harris household after the Columbine shooting.
-It has the usual information about The Basement tapes, and Harris’ writings, and an alleged police cover-up regarding their prior contact with Harris.
-But this article enlightened me to something I had previously not known about that was in that evidence, Evidence item no. 201…
+It has the usual information about The Basement Tapes, and Harris’ writings, and an alleged police cover-up regarding their prior contact with Harris.
+But this article enlightened me to something I had previously not known about what was in that evidence, Evidence item no. 201…

 But the most intriguing, hush-hush item from the Harris home is probably evidence item No. 201, a green steno book found in a desk drawer.
 The book doesn’t belong to Eric or God but to Wayne Harris, who used it to write down various matters concerning his son’s mental health, errant behavior and interactions with neighbors and authorities.
 As a result of the confidential settlements reached in lawsuits brought against the Harrises and Klebolds by some victims’ families, virtually everyone who’s ever seen the steno book can’t comment on its contents.